syedhassaanahmed/log-storage-service/README.md

 - [Static Files Middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files) is used for serving files inside zip archive.
 This way we get some functionality for free.
 - For each upload `MD5` hash is computed and stored inside Blob `Properties`.
 It gets verified for each download.
 On a **dual-core i7** CPU it takes **~150ms** to calculate hash on a **60MB** file.
 If raw performance is needed, this can be turned off.
 - Controllers are tested using `TestHost` so that authorization, routes and request headers can also be asserted.
-- Solution has naive implementation of security using `Basic Authentication` with hardcoded `Claims Authorization` (Test Credentials can be configured in App settings).
+- Solution has naive implementation of security using `Basic Authentication` with hardcoded [Claims-Based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/claims) (Test Credentials can be configured in App settings).

 ### Assumptions:
 - Re-uploading zip files with same name will override them.